New Mouse or Desk and no Mouse Pad?

 Every gamer with a desktop PC has a mouse, and every mouse needs a pad.
 When you take your titles seriously, an ordinary mouse pad isn’t going to cut, and different styles of gameplay require a certain type of surface.
 The best gaming mouse pad may come in many forms, but rest assured there is a pad or mat for everyone, and we’re going to help you find the right one.

-The Best Gaming Mouse Pads of 2019
+The Best Gaming Mouse Pads

 How We Made Our Picks